The-AVR/AVR-2022/content/en/basic-drone-assembly/flight-controller-wiring/_index.md

 Motor order is incredibly important!
 Pay close attention to make sure your wire colors correspond with the correct motors.
 {{% /alert %}}

-The photo below shows how the cable will be attached to the **PWM OUT** module from the Pixhawk.
+The photo below shows how the cable will be attached to the PWM module from the Pixhawk.
 You will notice that the connector is plugged in horizontally across the top row of pins 2, 3, and 4.
 Pixhawk can support up to 8 motors (an octocopter) and each number represents a specific motor.

 {{% alert title="Tip" color="tip" %}}
-If you look closely at the PWM OUT module you will see S, +, - labeled on the right side.
+If you look closely at the PWM module you will see S, +, - labeled on the right side.
 This means the top row of pins are SIGNAL pins, the middle are POWER pins, and the bottom are GROUND pins.
 {{% /alert %}}

 ![M2, M3, and M4 connector](fc_wiring_7.jpg)